Mohcine-Ghalmi/Philosophers/README.md

 ## What Is Threads

 > A thread is a basic unit of CPU Utilization.
 Like processes, threads are a mechanism that permits an application to perform multiple tasks concurrently.
 A single process can contain multiple threads, All of these thread are independently executing the same program, and they all share the same globale memory.

->Threads themselves can be created either on the stack or on the heap, depending on how they are created. but we use `pthread_create()` function, so the thread's stack is typically allocated on the heap by the operating system.
-However, you can also create threads with a stack allocated on the stack of the main thread.
-Regardless of where the thread's stack is allocated, the thread itself will share the same process address space as other threads in the process.
-This means that threads can share data and communicate with each other using shared variables, regardless of where the memory for those variables is allocated.
+<br>Threads themselves can be created either on the stack or on the heap, depending on how they are created. but we use `pthread_create()` function, so the thread's stack is typically allocated on the heap by the operating system. <br>However, you can also create threads with a stack allocated on the stack of the main thread.
+Regardless of where the thread's stack is allocated, the thread itself will share the same process address space as other threads in the process. <br>This means that threads can share data and communicate with each other using shared variables, regardless of where the memory for those variables is allocated.
+<br>When a program is started, the resulting process consists of a single thread, called the initial or main thread.
 <img src="Screen Shot 2023-05-06 at 12.12.58 PM 1.png">

+## Threads Versus Processes

+* Sharing data between threads is easy.
+By contrast, sharing data between processes requires more work (e.g., creating a shared memory segment or using a pipe).

+* Thread creation is faster than process creation; context-switch time may be lower for threads than for processes.

+* A bug in one thread (e.g., modifying memory via an incorrect pointer) can damage all of the threads in the process, since they share the same address space and other attributes.
+By contrast, processes are more isolated from one another.

+* In a multithreaded application, all threads must be running the same program (although perhaps in different functions).
+In a multiprocess application, different processes can run different programs.

+* Aside from data, threads also share certain other information (e.g., file descriptors, signal dispositions, current working directory, and user and group IDs).
+This may be an advantage or a disadvantage, depending on the application.

+## Threads Synchronization (mutex)